Financial-Times/o-layout/README.md

 </div>
 ```

-Within the main content area the landing layout provides an overview section, ideal for outlining key points of the landing page.
-There is also an actions overview, useful for highlighting calls to action on the landing page.
+Within the main content area the landing layout provides an overview section.
+The overview section is ideal for outlining key points of the landing page.

-Any number of overview items are allowed within an overview section, but will wrap onto a new row if there are more than 4.
+Any number of items are allowed within an overview section, but will wrap onto a new row if there are more than 4.

 Overview with 3 items:
 ```